We are disposed to suffer

 For effect.

-At my tender and callow age, I didn’t know the cause of her aggression, but having my property returned was not an option.
+At my tender and callow age, I didn’t discern the cause of her aggression.
+Having my property returned was not an option.
 My pleas for redress were met haughty, derisive laughter.
-And when she saw it on my face, the sadness and tears only served to bring a malicious grin to hers.
+And when she saw it on my face, the sadness and tears only served to heighten the malicious grin on hers.

 With devilish glee, she responded to my pain.

-This went on for several days.
-To me, it was an eternity.
-It was getting to the point where I was intimidated to go outside and enjoy my own playthings, and that slowly became very unacceptable.
+This went on for days.
+For me, it was an eternity.
+It was getting to the point where I became intimidated to go outside and enjoy my own playthings, and that slowly became very unacceptable.

 The way children do, I petitioned the assistance of the adults in my sphere.
-The sad pathetic breeders residing across the driveway were too busy swallowing her side of the story to consider their little angel would act like anything I just described.
+The sad pathetic breeders living next door were too busy swallowing her side of the story to consider the implications of their little angel acting like anything I just described.
 On the home front, my folks had grown tired of hearing me whine about the injustice of it all.
-Vague recollections of hearing “You’ll just have to learn to take care of it yourself” still haunt my memories.
+Vague recollections of being told “You’ll have to learn to take care of it yourself” still haunt my memories.

 In the moment, I was clueless.
 How do I make someone stop something they won’t stop?!
-This was a pressing matter, and though slightly detached and ambivalent, Mom and Dad nevertheless somehow managed to encourage me to take matters into my own hands.
+This was a pressing matter, and though slightly detached and ambivalent, Mom and Dad nevertheless somehow managed to urge me to take matters into my own hands.
+Their inaction spurred me on.

 My intolerance grew.
-After the latest abuse, I burned with an indignant fire that screamed, โNo more!โ
+After the latest abuse, an indignant fire started to burn within.
+It screamed, “No more!”

 Unaware, her back toward me, I struck.
-With malice aforethought and as hard as I could, I slammed that boulder onto her head!
+With malice aforethought I slammed the rock on her head!

-I watched with endless delight as she immediately stopped playing and ran home crying, leaving me to my toys and some well-earned peace.
+As expected, she immediately stopped playing.
+I watched with endless delight as she ran home crying, leaving me to my toys and some well-earned peace.

 With utter satisfaction, I responded to her pain.

-Instinctively, I knew the only way to meet a bully was with disagreeable force.
-Talking doesn’t get it.
-Pleading evinces a total lack of self-respect.
+I figured out you had to meet a bully with disagreeable force.
+Talkin’ don’t get it.
+And pleading evinces complete lack of self-respect.

-Now, I donโt recall if I was punished for meting out justice in my own little way, but I distinctly remember my own little world was the better for it: She never took my toys again.
+I don’t recall if I was ever punished for meting out justice in my own little way, but I distinctly remember my own little world was the better for it: She never took my toys again.

-We both lived through the assault of that day, but the value of the lesson was mine to cherishโI stood up for myself.
-Happily, no matter what the consequences might have been, I rectified the atrocity of somebody thinking they could abuse me.
+We both lived through the assaults of those innocent days, but the value of the lesson was mine to cherish—I stood up for myself.
+Happily, no matter what the consequences might have been, I adjusted the bully’s perspective.

-Today, many years later, I wish I had more peers who felt the same.
+Today, many years later, I wish I had more peers who felt the same, who would do the same.

-I am far from that driveway and the social constructs children must learn to navigate, but if Iโm honest with you… I feel a little alone.
+I am far from that driveway and the social constructs children must navigate, but if I’m honest with you… I feel a little alone.
 Where are the throngs who would gladly stand with me and stand together to stand up for themselves?

-I have been pointedly asked, โWhat is your answer against a corrupt government?โ Itโs a good question, and I have no doubt the one who asked is looking for a solid answer.
+I have been pointedly asked, “What is your answer against a corrupt government?”
+It’s a good question, and I have no doubt the one who asked is looking for a solid answer.
+Whether they’d be willing to execute is another matter.

 As I see it, there are only two ways to create change: persuasion and compulsion.
 To persuade means to convince a person or group with words.
 This can be peaceful.
 To compel means to use force (which can be violent).